IChowdhury01/MATCH/spark/README.md

 1. Make sure to change the sql credentials in MatchJDBC to match your own.

+2. Right click on the MatchApp class in Maven and select run.

-2. After building and running, go to https://localhost:8080/
+3. After building and running, go to https://localhost:8080/

 Server Instructions
 -